AquaticEcoDynamics/CDM/scripts/datatools/bcs/BC from Field Data/Readme.md

 > [!NOTE]
 > The existing csv file `Salt_Creek_20120101_20230701_appended.csv` was revised to better calibrate the south Coorong in the simulation.
 Thus, the data will be different from the raw field data.

-3. Run the python script:
+3. Run the python script (remember to navigate to the respective directory before running the code):
    ```
    CDM/scripts/datatools/bcs/BC from Field Data/BCs_BAR_2012_2024_V1/interpolated_salt_creek_wq.py
    ```